-In the Insurance Company of the Year survey, run by the Association of Czech Insurance Brokers, Česká pojišťovna came third in both the Industry and Business Insurance and Car Insurance categories.
-It also did well in the Personal Lines category, where it rounded off the list of the top five insurers.
+The results of the nineteenth Insurance Company of the Year survey, run by the Association of Czech Insurance Brokers, were announced in May 2019.
+The Company, still as Česká pojišťovna, was runner-up in the Industry and Business Insurance category and came third in the Car Insurance category.
+It also did well in the Personal Lines category, coming fourth to rank among the top five insurers.